Full Proposal Requirements

 - A grant application cover sheet;

-- A one paragraph executive summary that includes the amount being requested, number served, project goals and objectives, and how funds will be used.
+- A one paragraph executive summary that includes the amount being requested, number served (and population description including socioeconomic status and demographics of older adults served), project goals and objectives, and how funds will be used.

 - Background on the issue/need(s) to be addressed;

 - The conceptual framework and rationale for the project;

 - Background of the organization and its capacity to undertake the work;

 - A project description, including the goals, objectives, timeline and specific activities to be funded;